aap/pdp6/README.md

 ## Running

+The cpu and the console tty are implemented.
-Only the cpu is implemented.
-There are no external devices yet.
+There are no other external devices yet.
 The only things missing from the cpu are the clock to generate interrupts and the repeat key mechanism.
 The simulator reads `fmem` and `mem` to initialise the memory and fast memory.